 Unless you are consciously making effort to provoke cues, it isn't your fault or choice whenever an urge manifests.
 Not all cues are easy to control or even possible to avoid.

-You could prevent all the external cues in the world, but you'd still be susceptible to urges derived from your head's thoughts and feelings.
+You could prevent all the external cues in the world, but you'd still be susceptible to urges derived from your thoughts and feelings.
 Urges will come and go, whether or not you relapse.

 Unfortunately, thoughts and feelings unconsciously arise, it's outside the power of our control to change that.